Activity icons

 Rendering the activity icon in dark color

 There are pages like the gradebook where the activity icons must be rendered in black color for accessibility or usability reasons.
-The core_course\output\activity_icon
+The core_course\output\activity_icon class has a set_colourize method to define if the icon must be colorized or not.

 The following example shows how to render the default activity icon in black: